-Most people will do either Levada do Castelejo or Levada do Furado as an out and back or point to point, which means you are on the levada the entire time.
+Most people will do either Levada do Castelejo or Levada do Furado as an out-and-back or point-to-point, which means you are on the levada the entire time.
 That’s the best option but we combined them and had a very adventurous climb in the middle to link them together.
-That’s important to know so if you just want a levada pick either of those levadas don’t combine them like I did.
+That’s important to know so if you just want a levada pick either of those levadas don’t combine them as I did.

 Want more details and photos?
 View the full blog post here: LEVADA DO CASTELEJO TO LEVADA DO FURADO HIKE

 I hope you enjoyed this hiking guide to the best waterfalls on Madeira.
 It’s been incredible exploring this island, meeting the locals, and documenting all of the adventures you have seen in this guide.
 Leave me a comment below if you think there is a waterfall I missed that needs to be on this list and I will check it out next time I’m back on the island!

 - APPS: The best apps for navigating on the Madeira walking trails is the WalkMe App, which works offline if you pay $4 for the pro version.
 It has about 50 of the main walks and hikes and is a very valuable tool that I used a lot.
 I also used AllTrails and Wikiloc to discover some other routes people had done in the past.
 I used both depending on their availability on a specific trail, along with Maps.me for offline directions while on the trail.